MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

     - Use smaller methods per membership to modularize logic and make it easier to test and update.
     - Use Boolean variables for conditions to improve readability of complex checks.

+> [!NOTE]
+> You'll use the results of this analysis to help construct the task assigned to GitHub Copilot Agent in the next section of the exercise.

 ### Refactor the E-commerce pricing code with GitHub Copilot Agent

 GitHub Copilot has three modes, **Ask**, **Edit**, and **Agent**.
 When running in Agent mode, GitHub Copilot works as an autonomous AI agent.

 In Agent mode:

-- Your prompt specifies the task to be performed.
+- Your prompt specifies the task assigned to GitHub Copilot Agent.
-- GitHub Copilot reviews the task and your codebase to determine the relevant files and establish context.
+- GitHub Copilot uses the task information and your codebase to identify the relevant code files and establish the context for the task.
 - GitHub Copilot formulates a process that it can use to accomplish the task.
-Processes implement an iterative approach and use code reviews to help ensure the task is completed successfully.
+The agent uses an iterative approach and code reviews to help ensure the task is completed successfully.
-- GitHub Copilot uses the Chat view to keep you informed as it works through the assigned task.
+- GitHub Copilot uses the Chat view to keep you informed as it works on the assigned task.
 It may also provide explanations or justifications for the changes being made.
 - GitHub Copilot can invoke tools to help it accomplish the task or to verify that code changes are working correctly.
 - GitHub Copilot may pause during the task and ask you for assistance or clarification.
 It's important to monitor the chat and respond when prompted to assist the autonomous agent.
 - GitHub Copilot updates your code file in the Visual Studio Code editor.
 Once the task is complete, you should review the changes made by GitHub Copilot before applying them to your codebase (individually or collectively).

 In this section of the exercise, you'll use GitHub Copilot Agent to refactor the PricingEngine class and simplify the complex conditional logic in the CalculateFinalPrice method.
-The task that you assign to GitHub Copilot Agent will combine the suggestions provided by GitHub Copilot in the analysis section of the previous task.
-Your task will focus on extracting complex conditional logic into smaller, focused helper methods and reducing nesting levels using the approaches suggested by GitHub Copilot.
+The task that you assign to GitHub Copilot Agent will be based on the suggestions provided by GitHub Copilot during your code analysis (the previous task).

 Use the following steps to complete this task: